Don’t go winter camping without the right winter camping gear.

 Never head into the winter backcountry without knowledge of avalanche safety.

-If there’s even the slightest risk of avalanche, you must be prepared with the proper equipment, understanding of safety protocol, and the ability to identify signs of avalanche danger.
+If there’s even the slightest risk of avalanche, you must be prepared with the proper equipment, an understanding of safety protocol, and the ability to identify signs of avalanche danger.
 The most important pieces of avalanche safety equipment are an avalanche beacon, shovel, and probe.

 Just as important as bringing the right gear is knowing how to use it.
 So make sure to take an avalanche safety course before stepping foot in avalanche country.